-The 5-day route we suggest is mostly focused on the islands south and west of Koh Lanta and are well known for their marine life diversity and long unspoiled beaches.
-You will visit Phang Nga Bay, the Phi-Phi islands and the Butang Group where you will have the chance to go out to the best snorkeling places.
+The 5-day route we suggest is mostly focused on the islands south and west of Koh Lanta and is well known for its marine life diversity and long unspoiled beaches.
+You will visit Phang Nga Bay, the Phi-Phi islands, and the Butang Group where you will have the chance to go out to the best snorkeling places.

-The Phang Nga Bay, just east of the base in Yacht Haven, is impressive due to the extraordinary shapes of massive limestone rocks rising up high from the emerald water.
-The most famous one being is Ko Tapu, or The James Bond Island, that appeared in the 1974’s movie The Man With The Golden Gun and gained immense popularity.
+The Phang Nga Bay, just east of the base in Yacht Haven, is impressive due to the extraordinary shapes of massive limestone rocks rising high from the emerald water.
+The most famous one being is Ko Tapu, or James Bond Island, which appeared in the 1974’s movie The Man With The Golden Gun and gained immense popularity.

 Here you can find a logbook example of a Thailand sailing trip from a family of four:

-We dropped anchor in 7 meters deep crystal-clear water right in front of a paradise like bungalow resort located directly at the beach.
-Good to remember is that from the north end of beach, you will find a small road that leads to a little village (perhaps 300m north of the beach) that actually has a Seven Eleven and an ATM.
+We dropped anchor in 7 meters deep crystal-clear water right in front of a paradise-like bungalow resort located directly at the beach.
+Good to remember is that from the north end of the beach, you will find a small road that leads to a little village (perhaps 300m north of the beach) that has a Seven-Eleven and an ATM.
 Here I asked a friendly local guy for some ice who straightaway jumped on his moped with a cooling box and returned with a very large bag for just 60 THB.

 14/3 Koh lanta - Koh Ma (east Koh Ngai, 10 nm) - Koh Kradan (east coast, 7 nm)